6 Days Around Iceland

 Akureyri is your next overnight stop but on the way there, you will have a chance to see the phenomenal waterfall Goðafoss and its remarkable beauty.

 Remember to look for the beautiful Northern Lights at night if skies are clear before you turn in to your accommodation.

 Day 6 – Exploring North Iceland

 For your last day on the tour around Iceland you will journey between capitals, from Akureyri in the North, to Reykjavík in the South.
 Of course with a couple of stops along the way.
-A short drive from Akureyri is the village of Hauganes, where you could opt top hop on a whale watching boat to see Humpback whales and more gentle giants found in the ocean.
-How does a Beer spa sound?
-Take a dip in warm beer and beer yeast, which supposedly is good for your skin and hair.
-Even enjoy a cold beer while you bathe in the warm beer.
-Add the entrance to the Beer Baths as an extra.
-The small town of Hauganes has many things to offer and we recommend you take a walk around the small town, it has a charming harbour and a beautiful black sand beach overlooking the ocean and the graceful tall mountains all around.
-Add a Whale Watching Tour as an extra.
-(Note that you can’t select both extras during this day).
+A short drive from Akureyri is the village of Hauganes, where you hop on a whale watching boat to see Humpback whales and more gentle giants found in the ocean.
+The small town of Hauganes has many things to offer and we recommend you take a walk around the small town, it has a charming harbor and a beautiful black sand beach overlooking the ocean and the graceful tall mountains all around.

 ✓ 6 day guided tour of the Ring Road of Iceland